You will complete two compulsory modules, two option modules, and a dissertation.

 15 Credits

-This is a course about the political and economic organisation (‘political economy’) of the media with particular reference to western industrial democracies.
-It addresses the issues raised by commentators who explain media processes and the relationship of mass communications to society in terms of political economy.
-However, it steps outside the confines of this tradition of thought to consider other explanations of the functioning of the mass media.
-This opens up a broad based discussion of the role of the media in society, what shapes the media, how it should be organised and what influence it has, viewed from a variety of viewpoints.
-As you will see, there are liberal and radical political economy answers to all these questions.
+This is a module about the political and economic organisation (‘political economy’) of the media with particular reference to Western industrial democracies.
+We'll examine the issues raised by commentators who explain media processes and the relationship of mass communications to society in terms of political economy.
+We'll step outside the confines of this tradition of thought to consider other explanations of the functioning of the mass media.
+We'll explore broad-based discussions of the role of the media in society, what shapes the media, how it should be organised and what influence it has, viewed from a variety of viewpoints.
+Topics covered include the power relations between advertisers and media producers, who controls the news, the political economy of celebrity, media work, the function of entertainment and the culture industries.
+As you'll see, there are liberal and radical political economy answers to all these questions.
 But there are also other answers as well.
-You will have to make up your mind about which positions you think are most convincing and best supported by the evidence.
-This course is designed to help you make your way through the literature, guide you through the relevant debates and assist you to reach your own conclusions.
+You'll have to make up your mind about which positions you think are most convincing and best supported by the evidence.
+This module is designed to help you navigate the literature, guide you through the relevant debates and assist you to reach your own conclusions.

 |